The 2020/21 National Tariff Payment System came into effect from 1 November 2020.

 There are separate prices for first and follow-up attendances, for the Adult Dermatology (330) and paediatric dermatology (257) TFC, as well as for single professional and multi-professional clinics.
 For patients with multiple distinct pre-booked outpatient attendances on the same day (e.g. one first attendance in the morning and a second separate follow up attendance in the afternoon) each attendance is counted separately and will attract a separate national price unless a local pathway price has been agreed with commissioners.

-The new tariffs for 2017 -19 are designed to over-reimburse first attendances and under-reimburse corresponding follow up attendances.
+The tariffs for 2020 -21 are designed to over-reimburse first attendances and under-reimburse corresponding follow up attendances.
 While this approach may incentivise less follow ups in other specialities this approach is not financially viable for dermatology departments.
 It is important for departments to record all procedures and treatments including dermatoscopy (S605) at follow up regardless of existing block contracts.

 Departments are also advised to record all photodynamic therapy (JC46Z, JC47A and JC47B) treatments as day cases to cover the cost of treatment due to an oversight by NHS England in its tariff pricing.